Between the Devil and the deep blue sea

 In difficulty, faced with two dangerous alternatives.

 What's the source of the original phrase?
 Well, we would really like to know.
-CANOE, the Committee to Ascribe a Nautical Origin to Everything, would have us believe that it has a nautical origin (well, they would wouldn't they?).
-In her book 'When a loose cannon flogs a dead horse there's the devil to pay' Olivia Isil unambiguously attributes a nautical origin to the phrase, albeit without providing any evidence for that.
+CANOE, the mythical Committee to Ascribe a Nautical Origin to Everything, would have us believe that it has a nautical origin (well, they would wouldn't they?).
+In her book 'When a loose cannon flogs a dead horse there's the devil to pay' Olivia Isil attributes a nautical origin to the phrase, albeit without providing any evidence.

 Set against that there's the explanation that this is from the usual meaning of Devil, that is, the supreme spirit of evil.
 If it's that Devil we are talking about then the origin is straightforward - the Devil is bad and falling in the deep sea is bad, so when being caught between the two would be cause for concern.